montrehack/montrehack.github.com/_posts/2022-11-21-h0h0h0day-challenge-exchange.md

     Le concept de l'échange de défis est inspiré par des membres de la communauté du Cegep de Rosemont et de la DCI.
 description_en: |
     For this december's Montrehack, we gather in person in GoSecure's offices (or online on Twitch) to celebrate our yearly event, the h0h0h0day!
 The formula is simple : a ~~gift~~ challenge exchange in one CTF!
 The solutions will be presented by YOU (participant or designer).
 If you are presenting remote, we will deliver you pizza!
+Thanks to NSec for the 🍻 and 🍕 included!
+Thanks to GoSecure for the venue, and Genetec for the challenges :)

     On the menu:
     * :triangular_flag_on_post: CTF